GeorgKindermann/ScanTailorPostProcess/README.md

 ```
 pipx run ocrmypdf -l deu --jobs 7 --output-type pdf out.pdf ocr.pdf
 ```
-Where `-l` sets the language to use (`deu`..German, `frk`..German-Fraktur, `rus`..Russian, `eng`..Englisch, `deu+eng`..German and English), `--jobs` sets the number of cores to use, `--output-type pdf` keep the pdf as it is.
+Where `-l` sets the language to use (`deu`..German, `frk`..German-Fraktur, `rus`..Russian, `eng`..English, `deu+eng`..German and English), `--jobs` sets the number of cores to use, `--output-type pdf` keep the pdf as it is.

 [JBIG2](https://github.com/agl/jbig2enc) and [ocrmypdf](https://ocrmypdf.readthedocs.io/en/latest/index.html) are used.

-## Mixture of black and white, gray and color pages
+## Mixture of black and white, grey and colour pages

-Go to the folder of the output images which have been proccessed with ScanTailor (out) and split the pages in BW and color with:
+Go to the folder of the output images which have been processed with ScanTailor (out) and split the pages in BW and colour with:
 ```
 for fn in *.tif; do splitBWC $fn; done
 ```
-This creates the folders `bw` and `c` and places there the black and white and gray/color page.
+This creates the folders `bw` and `c` and places there the black and white and grey/colour page.
-The color images are trimmed to their content:
+The colour images are trimmed to their content:
 ```
 # Option 1: One picture per page
 for fn in ./c/*.tif; do subImages $fn; done